Illustrations by Patrícia Mafra

 New Year’s Eve is known as Hogmany in Scotland, and it’s fair to say that the Scots take celebrating the new year very seriously!
 They even enjoy two bank holidays off to recover from all the partying!

-At the heart of Scottish Hogmany celebrations, you’ll find the tradition of "First-footing."
-This tradition calls for the first guest (lit. the "first-foot") who enters a house in the new year to bring an item of good luck with them.
-If the "first foot" brings a small silver coin with them, then this will ensure that the house is blessed with good luck for the new year, whereas bread, coal and the most Scottish thing of all — whisky — are also welcome presents, as these symbolise prosperity, food and warmth.
-We’d say, "Cheers!" to that.
+At the heart of Scottish Hogmany celebrations, you’ll find the tradition of “First-footing.”
+This tradition calls for the first guest (literally the “first-foot”) who enters a house in the new year to bring an item of good luck with them.
+If the “first foot” brings a small silver coin with them, then this will ensure that the house is blessed with good luck for the new year, whereas bread, coal and the most Scottish thing of all — whisky — are also welcome presents, as these symbolise prosperity, food and warmth.
+We’d say, “Cheers!” to that.

 And how might one go about wishing someone a “Happy New Year” in Scottish Gaelic?